kinode-dao/kinode-book/src/chess_app/chess_engine.md

 # Chess Engine

-Chess is a good example for an Kinode application walk-through because:
+Chess is a good example for a Kinode application walk-through because:
 1. The basic game logic is already readily available.
    There are thousands of high-quality chess libraries across many languages that can be imported into a Wasm app that runs on Kinode.
    We'll be using [pleco](https://github.com/pleco-rs/Pleco)